-Leaving a gift to Oriel in your will is one way to make a lasting contribution to the College, and will make you part of the long tradition of legators who have built up the College since its foundation in 1326.Download Intentions Form
+Leaving a gift to Oriel in your Will is one way to make a lasting contribution to the College, and you will join a long tradition of legators who have helped the College to excel since its foundation in 1326.Download Intentions Form

-If you wish to make a provision for Oriel in your will please let us know by sending a non-binding intentions form to our Development Director Sean Power which you can download here.
+If you are considering making a provision for Oriel in your will, please let us know by sending a non-binding intentions form to the Development Office, which you can download here.

 There are four different types of legacies that you can make to Oriel:

-This involves the bequest of all or part of your net estate after all other legacies and provisions have been made.
-This is a good option if you do not want to quantify the sum you want to leave or take inflation into account.
+The bequest of all or part of your net estate after other legacies and provisions have been made.
+You do not have to quantify the sum you wish to leave or consider the effect of inflation.

-I leave to Oriel College (Charity Reg.
-No: 1141976) [all/a percentage/a fraction] of the residue of my estate and I direct that the receipt of the Bursar or other authorised officer shall be a good and sufficient discharge to my Executors or Trustees for the discharge of said legacy.
+I leave to Oriel College (UK Registered Charity No. 1141976) [all/a percentage/a fraction] of the residue of my estate for its general purposes and I direct that the receipt of the Bursar or other authorised officer shall be a good and sufficient discharge to my Executors or Trustees for the discharge of the said legacy.

 Also known as a monetary gift, this is a simple legacy of a specified sum of money.
 Its value could be significantly eroded by inflation over time, so you may prefer to set aside a percentage of your net estate, rather than a fixed sum.
-To preserve the real value of such a legacy, your will can provide for it to be index-linked.
+To preserve the value of such a legacy, your Will can provide for it to be index-linked.

-I give to Oriel College (Charity Reg.
-No: 1141976) the sum of [state amount in figures and words, noting currency if not £ Sterling] free of tax and I direct that the receipt of the Bursar or other authorised officer shall be a good and sufficient discharge to my Executors or Trustees for the discharge of said legacy.
+I give to Oriel College (UK Registered Charity No. 1141976) the sum of [state amount in figures and words, noting currency if not £ Sterling] free of tax for its general purposes and I direct that the receipt of the Bursar or other authorised officer shall be a good sufficient discharge to my Executors or Trustees for the discharge of the said legacy.

-It is possible to leave gifts in the form of shares or other assets such as property, valuables, stocks, and other securities which can then be sold.
+It is possible to leave gifts in the form of shares or other assets such as property, valuables, stocks, and other securities which can then be sold by the College.

-For advice on the wording required for specific legacies we recommend that you consult your solicitor.
+For advice on the wording required for revisionary and specific legacies, we recommend that you consult your solicitor.

 As Oriel is a registered charity, gifts left to the College in your will are completely free of inheritance tax, and the government provides a further incentive when you leave 10 per cent or more of your net estate to charity.
 A reduced rate of inheritance tax, discounted from 40% to 36%, has applied since 6th April 2012.
 Estates valued above the ‘nil rate band’ incur an inheritance tax charge, but anything left to spouses or charities is always exempt.